MEG visual tutorial: Single subject (BIDS)

 Wakeman DG, Henson RN, A multi-subject, multi-modal human neuroimaging dataset, Scientific Data (2015)

 Any questions regarding the data, please contact: firstname.lastname@example.org

 Presentation of the experiment

-19 subjects (three were excluded from the group analysis for various reasons)
+16 subjects (the original version of the dataset included 19 subjects, but 3 were excluded from the group analysis for various reasons)

-- 6 acquisition runs (aka sessions) of approximately 10mins for each subject
+- 6 acquisition runs of approximately 10mins for each subject

 - Presentation of series of images: familiar faces, unfamiliar faces, phase-scrambled faces